JonFobert/Desert-Rush/README.md

 Background art from OpenGameArt.org

 ## Optimizations
-3 canvases: static background, dynamic background, and game sprites turned off text rendering turned off transparency on static background get rid of floats, especially when drawing images only use clearRect on necessary areas
+- Broke the game into three canvases:
+    - One for the static background
+    - One for the dynamic background
+    - One for the game sprite
+- Used clearRect only on necessary areas:
+    - the bottom ~1/2 of the game for the dynamic background
+    - around the game sprites for the sprites
+- Moved all calculations and rendering to integers instead of floats
+    - This is mostly to avoid subpixel rendering when drawing an image
+- removing a canvas that rendered text (rendering text is bad for performance)
+- turned off transparency in the static canvas